fazalmittu/nfl-clip-coach/README.md

 # NFL Clip Coach

-> Ask a question.
-Get the clip.
-Instantly.

----

 ## The Problem

 Coaches, analysts, and fans spend **hours** manually scrubbing through full NFL game footage to find specific plays.
 Want to see every 3rd-down conversion from the 4th quarter?
 That means fast-forwarding through a 3+ hour broadcast, squinting at the game clock, and mentally cross-referencing play-by-play logs.
 A single film session can eat up an entire afternoon just to pull 8-10 clips.